 According to evidence presented at Van Nest’s arraignment by prosecutor Greg Redente on Oct.
 11, “The defendant went to this home where he was no longer living and when the victim saw he was there, she ran and tried to lock herself in the bathroom.
 “The defendant kicked the door open…He proceeded to stab her in the neck.”
 There were three children present during the attack, the victim’s two daughters, ages 11 and 8 and another child, age 9, who was visiting.

 Van Nest, who is the son of a former Patagonia Marshal and the Deputy Town Clerk, remained at large until Wed, Oct 9, when he was taken into custody by Marshal Joe Paterson.
-The lead investigating officer, Patagonia Deputy Dan Atkinson, fled the complaint against Van Nest on Oct 10.
+The lead investigating officer, Patagonia Deputy Dan Atkinson, filed the complaint against Van Nest on Oct 10.

 On Oct.
 11, Judge Emilio Velasquez raised the Van Nest’s cash bond from $250,000 to $1 million after the prosecutor requested that the judge re-address the conditions of release.
 He argued that the defendant posed a danger to the community.
 “The victim is in fear for her life,” he stated, describing her injuries suffered from “being stabbed in the back of her neck multiple times.”